Who is Penny Mordaunt?

 She says on her website that she first became interested in politics working in hospitals and orphanages in post-revolutionary Romania during her gap year.

-But the 44-year-old is probably best known outside Westminster for her appearance on ITV's celebrity diving show Splash! to raise money for charity.
+But she is probably best known outside Westminster for her appearance on ITV's celebrity diving show Splash! to raise money for charity.

 She exited the contest in January 2014 after twice mistiming her back somersault from the 7.5m board but earned praise from Tom Daley and the other judges for her have-a-go attitude.